ingenii-solutions/azure-data-platform-data-engineering-example/docs/user/Introduction.md

 1. The CI/CD pipeline will deploy your resources into your Production environment.

 More details about the CI/CD pipelines can be found in the [CI/CD documentation](./CICD.md).

-## Creating a new pipeline to get data

-The first step of the pipeline is to get files (.csv, .json) uploaded into the `raw` container of your data lake.
-The files need to be added to the folder path `<data provider name>/<table name>`, where each file has a unique name within this folder.
-More details about why this is crucial is covered in the `Understanding and ingesting into the platform` section.

-If you already have a system for getting the files into the right place, then you can move to the next section.
-However, if you need a pipeline to obtain the data then you may be able to use the [Azure Data Factory Generator](https://github.com/ingenii-solutions/azure-data-factory-generator), which can create a pipeline and all the required objects from a small configuration file for you.
-The details to use this are in the [Pipeline Generation](./Pipeline_Generation.md) documentation.

 ## Pre-processing the raw data